Charge-$4e$ superconductivity from nematic superconductors in 2D and 3D

-{\it Introduction.---}Featuring the condensation of quartets with four times the fundamental electron charges, charge-$4e$ superconductivity~\cite{kivelson1990doped,wu2005competing,berg2009charge,jiang2017charge} is intrinsically distinct from the conventional charge-$2e$ superconductivity discovered more than a century ago.
+{\it Introduction.---}Featuring the condensation of quartets with four times the fundamental electron charges, charge-$4e$ superconductivity~\cite{korshunov1985two, kivelson1990doped,wu2005competing,berg2009charge,jiang2017charge} is intrinsically distinct from the conventional charge-$2e$ superconductivity~\footnote{In this paper, we refer the charge-$2e$ superconductivity as conventional superconductivity to distinguish it from the charge-$4e$ superconductivity.
+For example, both $s$-wave isotropic superconductor and $d$-wave nematic superconductor are conventional in this context.} discovered more than a century ago.
 One hallmark of charge-4e superconductors is the magnetic flux quantization with period $hc/4e$, which is half that of the usual superconducting flux quantum.
 Unlike the conventional superconductivity that is well described by the seminal Bardeen–Cooper–Schrieffer (BCS) theory, many properties of charge-$4e$ superconductivity remain less well understood.
 The mystery of this phase is not only because it defies any BCS-type analysis, but also due to the lack of experimental realization so far.
 Previous studies in Ref.~\cite{berg2009charge} suggested that the charge-$4e$ superconductivity can arise as a vestigial long-range order above the transition temperature of a pair-density-wave (PDW) superconductor~\cite{fulde1964superconductivity, larkin1965zh,radzihovsky2009quantum, Agterberg2008NPdislocations, wang2010spin, cho2012superconductivity, lee2014amperean, maciejko2014weyl,jian2015emergent,jian2017emergence,jian2020mass,Han2020PRL-PDW,kivelson2020-arcmp}, whose order parameter varies periodically in the real space.
 The additional breaking of translational symmetry in the PDW state is essential in realizing the charge-$4e$ superconductivity as it provides nontrivial topological defects---dislocations.
 As a consequence, if the dislocation proliferates as the temperature is raised, the equilibrium state will restore the translational symmetry by doubling the original charge-$2e$ condensate, and therefore lead to the charge-$4e$ phase.